TriangleSide/CodebaseAI/README.md

 # CodebaseAI

-CodebaseAI is designed to help you perform AI inference on your entire GoLang codebase.
-It leverages OpenAI's GPT models to provide insights and recommendations based on the content of your codebase.
+CodebaseAI is designed to help you chat with AI on your entire codebase.

 ## Prerequisites